superadi04/hibiki/CONTRIBUTING.md

-# Contributing to Moshi
+# Contributing to Hibiki

 ## Pull Requests

-Moshi is the implementation of a research paper.
+MHibiki is the implementation of a research paper.
 Therefore, we do not plan on accepting many pull requests for new features.
 However, we certainly welcome them for bug fixes.